 In order for the clerk to issue the burial-transit permit to a person other than a funeral director, the death certificate must state that a doctor or medical examiner personally examined the body after death.
 (22 Maine Revised Statutes § 2843 (2018).)

-Furthermore, if the body will be cremated, buried at sea, or transported out of state for final disposition, Maine law also requires you to obtain a medical examiner’s release.
+Furthermore, if the body will be cremated, buried at sea, used for medical science, or transported out of state for final disposition, Maine law also requires you to obtain a medical examiner's release.
 (Maine Health and Human Services Rule 10-146, Chapter 1 (2018).)

 Finally, if you plan to transport the body in a private vehicle, you must enclose the body in a "suitable container made for that purpose which shall be concealed from public view."
 (See Maine Health and Human Services Rule 10-146, Chapter 1 (2018).)